a novel by Greg Laden

 Sungudogo, the book

-“Sungudogo” is a manuscript that chronicles the history of this expedition, as dictated by one of the expedition members, from it’s beginnings in Brussels, then via Nairobi, Kenya to Goma, Zaire, and from there into the remotest region of the African continent.
+“Sungudogo” chronicles the history of this expedition, as recorded by one of the expedition members, from it’s beginnings in Brussels, then Nairobi and Goma, and into the remotest region of the African continent.

 The chronicle details the expedition’s encounters with the local culture, the challenges brought on by the rugged environment, and the shocking discoveries made by the intrepid team.

-Sungudogo is Greg Laden’s first novel, originally drafted over a period of 37 hours as part of a fundraising challenge for the Secular Student Alliance, and now heavily revised and rewritten and soon to be available for general consumption.
+Sungudogo is Greg Laden’s first novel, originally drafted over a period of 37 hours as part of a fundraising challenge for a student support organization, and now heavily revised and rewritten so it looks less like a novel written in 37 hours.

 Shades of the Heart of Darkness, reminiscent of an obscure science fiction novel written by a fictional science fiction writer who was an obscure character in other science fiction novels, with a Lovecraftian theme with a strong dose of Indiana Jones, there really aren’t enough allusion-drenched adjectives to describe this novel, which is really a novella.
 So it won’t take you that long to read.

 Although this is a work of fiction, the author draws on his own extensive experience living and traveling in the eastern Congo where spent years doing fieldwork.

 What people are saying about Sungudogo

 -Mark Leue, High School Friend of the Author